 Textbook customization can also be of value to teachers.
 If teachers could upload their educational programs into an artificial intelligence system, the system could generate textbooks customized for a specific school, course or even group of students.

-Algorithms commonly used in EdTech
+AI language learning algorithms commonly used in EdTech

 Natural language processing (NLP), collocation extraction, and point mutual information (PMI) are also used to help AI become a valuable tool for language learning.
 NLP allows machines to read and understand human language; collocation extraction can be used to retrieve information, classify documents, and solve language generation problems; and PMI can measure how much one word tells about another.

-Intellias’ experience with AI for language learning
+Intellias experience with AI for language learning

 The app accesses a huge corpus of authentic English texts to provide contextualized vocabulary practice.
 FeeBu uses four basic criteria to evaluate learner success in language acquisition: grammar, spelling, meaning, and word choice.